okayjeffrey/Scalor/ReadMe.md

 1. Run `gulp` in terminal at the project root folder! **DONEZO**.

 ## Todo
+- [ ] Get rid of/ rethink the circles... haha
 - [ ] Allow tweeking of each color scale independently of others
 - [ ] URL encode master colors to easily allow changing and trying different color scales.
 - [ ] Make autoprefixer work in gulpfile
 - [ ] Allow dynamic creation of number of colors.

 *The idea started here http://codepen.io/okayjeffrey/pen/ONEOYM.
 Please note: This is all a little hacky & this project will be updated and refactored probably everytime I use it.*